18-20 in. (male);

-1. Key Characteristics
+1. Key Characteristics of Polish Lowland Sheepdogs

 These medium-sized, muscular working dogs have high-set ears and eyes that come in colors of hazel, brown or blue.
 They have naturally short or docked tails and cute oval feet with arched toes.

 The double coat is long, thick and wiry, and the undercoat is soft.
-The American Kennel Club’s standard colors for this breed include beige, black, black and white, brown, chocolate and white, gray, gray and white, tri-colored and white.
+The American Kennel Club’s standard colors for this breed include beige, black, black and white, brown, chocolate and white, gray, gray and white, tri-colored, and white.

-2. Where They Came From
+2. Where Polish Lowland Sheepdogs Came From

 The Polish Lowland Sheepdog appeared in Poland and Pomerania in records from the same time period, providing evidence of the breed’s origin.

 The first breed standard was written in 1959, the same year the European kennel clubs recognized the breed.
-The AKC added the breed in 2001.

-3. How Friendly Are They?
+3. How Friendly Are Polish Lowland Sheepdogs?

 They have a good memory and are intelligent, making them easy to train.
 That said, they need firm and consistent training that begins in puppyhood.
-Careful — they have a stubborn streak that could become a lifelong habit.
+Be warned: Polish Lowland Sheepdogs have a stubborn streak that could become a lifelong habit.

-Be warned: They may display herding behavior, such as nipping at the heels of family members.
+They may display herding behavior, such as nipping at the heels of family members.